 - Wrongful death.

-At Lavent Law, our Fort Lauderdale car accident attorneys can help you recover compensation for your car accident injuries.
+At Lavent Law, P.A., our Fort Lauderdale car accident attorneys can help you recover compensation for your car accident injuries.
 No injury is too big or too small.
 Call us today to request a free consultation with our skilled team.

 Causes of Fort Lauderdale Car Accidents

 Why are car accidents so common in Fort Lauderdale?
 Research shows that while car accidents can happen for any number of reasons, certain causes are reported more frequently than others: